Libertarian Party (United States): Membership

+Membership trends

+Over the past decade, membership in the Libertarian Party has experienced notable growth.
+According to reported figures, the party's membership increased by approximately 92% between 2008 and 2018.
+This growth reflects broader trends in political engagement among voters seeking alternatives to the two major parties.

+The increase in membership has been accompanied by a rise in party activity at both local and national levels, including participation in elections, conventions, and grassroots organizing efforts.
+While the party remains smaller than the Democratic and Republican parties, its expanding membership base demonstrates sustained interest in libertarian political principles.

 Platform

 The preamble outlines the party's goals: "As Libertarians, we seek a world of liberty; a world in which all individuals are sovereign over their own lives and no one is forced to sacrifice his or her values for the benefit of others. [...]
-Our goal is nothing more nor less than a world set free in our lifetime, and it is to this end that we take these stands".
-Its Statement of Principles begins: "We, the members of the Libertarian Party, challenge the cult of the omnipotent state and defend the rights of the individual".
-The Statement of Principles is foundational to the ideology of the party and was created specifically to bind the party to certain core principles with a high parliamentary burden for any amendment.
+Our goal is nothing more nor less than a world set free in our lifetime, and it is to this end that we take these stands."

 The platform emphasizes individual liberty in personal and economic affairs, avoidance of "foreign entanglements" and military and economic intervention in other nations' affairs, and free trade and migration.
-The party opposes gun control.
+The party opposes gun control measures that restrict the rights of civilians to keep and bear arms.
 It calls for Constitutional limitations on government as well as the elimination of most state functions.
-It includes a "Self-determination" section which quotes from the Declaration of Independence and reads: "Whenever any form of government becomes destructive of individual liberty, it is the right of the people to alter or to abolish it, and to agree to such new governance as to them shall seem most likely to protect their liberty".
-It also includes an "Omissions" section which reads: "Our silence about any other particular government law, regulation, ordinance, directive, edict, control, regulatory agency, activity, or machination should not be construed to imply approval".
+It includes a "Self-determination" section which quotes from the Declaration of Independence and reads: "Whenever any form of government becomes destructive of individual liberty, it is the right of the people to alter or to abolish it, and to agree to such new governance as to them shall seem most likely to protect their liberty."

 The party favors minimally regulated markets, a less powerful federal government, strong civil liberties (including LGBT rights, with the party supporting same-sex marriage), the liberalization of drug laws, separation of church and state, open immigration, non-interventionism and neutrality in diplomatic relations, free trade and free movement to all foreign countries and a more representative republic.
 In 2018, the Libertarian Party became the first in the United States to call for the decriminalization of sex work.
-The party since 2022 has no official stance on abortion.
+Since 2022, the party has no official stance on abortion.
+Before this, the party's stance was ambiguous, supporting the prerogative of individual politicians and voters to vote their conscience, but de facto pro-choice since it called for government to stay out of the matter.